truera/trulens/docs/trulens_eval/logging.md

 display(feedback_results)
 ```

-After capturing feedback, you can then log it to your local database
+After capturing feedback, you can then log it to your local database.
 ```python
 tru.add_feedback(feedback_results)
 ```